Bryan Reynolds Player Props: Pirates vs. Athletics

 Athletics Pitching Rankings

-- The 7.8 strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in MLB.
+- The 7.7 strikeouts per nine innings put together by the Athletics pitching staff ranks 28th in MLB.

-- The Athletics have a 6.69 team ERA that ranks last across all league pitching staffs.
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.59).

-- Athletics pitchers combine to surrender 101 total home runs at a clip of 1.6 per game (most in baseball).
+- The Athletics surrender the most home runs in baseball (101 total, 1.6 per game).

-- The Athletics will send Kaprielian (0-6) out to make his eighth start of the season.
-He is 0-6 with an 8.12 ERA and 38 strikeouts through 37 2/3 innings pitched.
+- Harris makes his first start of the season for the Athletics.

-- His last time out was on Wednesday against the Atlanta Braves, when the right-hander went 4 2/3 innings, surrendering three earned runs while giving up five hits.
+- The 26-year-old southpaw came out of the bullpen in his most recent outing this season, one of three appearances so far.

 © 2023 Data Skrive.
 All rights reserved.